Woman breaks arm during arm wrestle

 "The other girl realised she had broken her arm and fainted.
 The team were straight on to her - she was fine."

-The 20-year-old woman was taken to Cumbria Infirmary by ambulance.
+The 20-year-old woman was taken to Cumberland Infirmary by ambulance.

 Mr Dickinson added: "Other than that, the day was fantastic.
 It ended with a dance which 600 people attended and we were on site until 1.30am."